-What should you do before leaving the office for the Christmas & New Year break?
+What should you do before leaving the office for the Christmas and New Year break?

 Here are three things to do before leaving the office, to minimise risk and reduce potential disaster recovery time.